particuleio/website/content/blog/flux-kustomize.en.md

 * [kpt](https://github.com/GoogleContainerTools/kpt)
 * [k14's ytt](https://get-ytt.io/)

-This article is not about making a benchmark of those solutions, they are actually quite different and at the end will achieve the same purpose.
+This article is not about benchmarking these solutions, they are actually quite different and in the end will achieve the same purpose.
 We will focus on [Kustomize](https://github.com/kubernetes-sigs/kustomize).

 Helm is clearly the most used but, imo, it's not the simplest to use.
 When